mechanoChem/batteryCode/README.md

 mechano-chemical modeling of battery material
 ===========================================================

-This repository holds all the code for the site
+This repository holds all the battery modeling code for the site

+Please check the branches for specific applications.